The Heart of the Community project

 In 2020 we opened a suite of new seminar and meeting rooms along the “Arches” corridor, including a fully equipped kitchen.

 At the beginning of the Heart of the Community Project, total loans were £2,040,000 were taken out to fund the construction of the St Michael’s Centre.
-Since the last HOTC Gift Day, a further £237,377 of those loans have been repaid, leaving £631,775 of loans still to be repaid.
-Through the generosity of the St Michael’s congregations, we hope to reduce that figure by a further £200k+ in the next 12 months, especially as interest rates are increasing.
+Through the generosity of the St Michael’s congregations and to the glory of God, these have now all been paid off.

 Registered Charity